MeryemBenz/MeryemBenz/README.md

 - 🌱 I’m currently learning **Angular, Swift & Unreal**

-- 👯 I’m looking to collaborate on **AI projects and/or fullstack development for both Web and Mobile Apps**
+- 👯 I’m looking to collaborate on **AI projects and/or fullstack development for both Web and Mobile Apps for finance and education purposes**

 - 📝 I regularly write articles on [Tech By Mi](Tech By Mi)